alanng10/class-lang/Docue/Article/Single/a.md

 Single has Type.
 Type is ClassType, IntType orn StructType.

+ClassType is type that is a class.
+IntType is type that is builtin Int kind.
+StructType is type that is a struct defined in a class.

 Single output and input of lang elements has Type.

 Single builtin Int is 60 bits, same as Class Lang.